knguyen2708/Mosaic/README.md

 Demonstrates some Android technologies.

 - Using Groovy in place of Java
-- Using AsyncTask for parallelism, along with Groovy closures to reduce boilerplate code, such as
+- Using AsyncTask for parallelism, along with Groovy closures to reduce boilerplate code, for example

 ```
 Async.work {